jordanxcassidy/3-HK_Mitopaper_TranscriptomicsandImageAnalysis/README.md

 fastq files processed to get count matrix (preprocessing_fastqfiles) and count matrix used as input for DGE.
 Figures for publication script in DGE_readcounts_figures.
 DGE_volcanoes not used for figures in publication
+FIJI macros used in paper for mitoSOX staining and mito morphology analysis (2d+3d)